lee-treehouse/-Tobor-/README.md

 - Case insensitive processing of inputs (via `CAPITALISE_COMMANDS_AND_ARGS` env var)
 - Reading input from file or interactively in CLI (via `FILENAME` env var)

+ A convenient input to exercise many features of the application is `docker-mount/fixtures/explore_table_boundaries.txt` and is documented in `docker-mount/fixtures/`.

-Sample files to exercise the application are provided in `docker-mount/fixtures` and documented in the readme located there. `explore_table_boundaries.txt` is a good input to exercise many features of the application.
+Other sample files to exercise the application can be sourced from `src/Testfiles/Scenarios` and are documented in `src/Testfiles/Scenarios/README.md`.

 ## How to exercise the application